Skip to content

 After finishing off the bowl of Brussels sprouts, red potatoes, chickpeas and a variety of pickled vegetables, I make my way to the top floor for a nightcap, where I sip Harvest’s version of a Moscow mule, this one with lavender syrup, and a local blues band is playing for the upstairs patrons.

-But what catches my eye on the third floor is a painting of renowned Freemasons from various epochs, featuring figures such as George Washington, Lyndon B. Johnson, Thurgood Marshall, John Philip Sousa, Charles Lindbergh, Nat King Cole, Albert Einstein and many others.
+What catches my eye on the third floor is a painting of renowned Freemasons from various epochs, featuring figures such as George Washington, Lyndon B. Johnson, Thurgood Marshall, John Philip Sousa, Charles Lindbergh, Nat King Cole, Albert Einstein and many others.
 Crafted by local artist Jamie Rice, the art pays homage to the building’s history and the community.

-But the art on the second floor will always be my favorite.
+The art on the second floor will always be my favorite.
 It’s a colorful piece that connects the French influence to something that seems more “Texas.”
 A blonde woman stands over cactuses as a storm rolls in above her.
 The painting looks striking similar to Shackelford, wearing a cowboy hat, of course, and that’s exactly why the restaurant bought the portrait.

 “There’s a black straw hat that I bought a couple of years ago — we noticed that the lady in this art here has a really similar hat,” says Shackelford.
 “So we bought a felt one with a belt.
 It’s the same exact hat as the lady in this art.”
 That hat represents the next chapter in her — and this restaurant’s — story.